bluebirdvn/Mini-Project-Of-Linux-Programing/gateway/README.md

 # IoT Gateway

 A multithreaded IoT gateway daemon written in C for Linux.
-It exposes a binary TCP protocol (JSON payload) for controlling sensors/actuators, plus a UDP discovery service.
+It exposes a **TLS-secured** binary TCP protocol (JSON payload) for controlling sensors/actuators, plus a UDP discovery service.

 ## Architecture